ParkerRedford/UnicodeMap/readme.txt

     Some unicode characters do not output their names properly

 Planned Features:
-    Tabs for Blocks and names and be able to search
+    Tabs for Blocks and Names and be able to search for both lists